 DefinitionThis section has been translated automatically.

-Substances that attenuate or cancel the effects of histamine by reversible binding to histamine receptors.
+Substances that attenuate or abolish the effects of histamine by reversible binding to histamine receptors.

 Pharmacodynamics (Effect)This section has been translated automatically.